MSc-Thesis-Samy/report/readme.md

 * [ ] Add configs in the appendix
 * [ ] Flow diagram for algorithm selection
 * [ ] Mention irace and co in future work section
+* [ ] Mention no need for any pre-defined knowledge on the task in advantages
+* [ ] Update future work saying to add a genetic programming and indirect encoding algorithm
+* [ ] Code cleanup (parameters in pole balancing, todos, etc)

 ## Questions